 Wetlands are a home to many species of migratory and resident birds, reptiles and amphibians, fish, insects, and plants.
 They also benefit society by storing floodwaters, filtering pollutants, serving as a carbon sink, and providing recreation sites for boating and fishing, just to name a few.
 There are three major groups of wetlands: marine, tidal, and non-tidal.
 Marine wetlands occur in coastal shallows.
 Tidal wetlands also occur in coastal areas but inland from the ocean.
 These are often referred to as estuaries and are affected by tides.
 Non-tidal wetlands occur inland and are not subject to tidal influences.
 These account for 94% of all the wetlands in the United States.
 Some examples of non-tidal wetlands are Prairie Potholes, Peat Bogs, Fens, Playas, Mountain Meadows, and Riverine wetlands on floodplains.
 Sometimes these non-tidal wetlands are called “upland wetlands”, “fresh water wetlands”, or “inland wetlands” to designate them as occurring in areas not influenced directly by coastal waters.

 By 1984, over half (54%) of all the wetlands in the U.S. had been drained or filled for development or agriculture.
 Congress responded to these alarming figures by passing two critical wetland conservation and restoration Federal programs administered by NRCS to slow or reverse these alarming trends.
 These two programs are the Wetland Conservation Provisions (WC) which was authorized in the 1985 Farm Bill, and the Wetlands Reserve Program (WRP) which was later authorized in the 1990 Farm Bill.
+Enactment of the 1985 Farm Bill dramatically reduced agricultural impacts when compared to pre-1985 wetland impacts.
 Through these two programs, NRCS works with farmers and ranchers to maintain or increase important wetland benefits, while ensuring their ability to continue to produce food and fiber.

 For more information on wetland types, and wetland gains and losses visit the U.S. Fish & Wildlife Service’s Wetland Status and Trends reports.

-The first legal protection of wetlands came from President Jimmy Carter in 1977.
+Legal Protections of Wetlands: The first legal protection of wetlands came from President Jimmy Carter in 1977.
 He signed Executive Order 11990 into law requiring Federal government agencies to take steps to avoid impacts to wetland when possible.
 Then, in 1989 President George H. W. Bush established the National policy of “no-net loss of wetlands”.
 This set the groundwork to replace each newly impacted wetland with a replacement wetland of the same size and with similar wetland functions and values.
-Primarily through the work of NRCS in their Wetland Conservation Provisions and the Wetland Reserve Program, non-tidal wetland acres within the U.S. have actually increased in recent years—about 250,000 acres of forested wetlands were created between 1998 and 2004, according to the U.S. Fish and Wildlife Service.
+No-net-loss does not mean no-loss.
+Wetlands may still be impacted, but those impacts must be replaced by additional wetlands.
+Primarily through the work of NRCS in our Wetland Conservation Provisions and the wetland portions of the Agricultural Conservation Easement Program (ACEP) (formerly the Wetland Reserve Program 1990 – 2014), non-tidal wetland acres within the U.S. have actually increased in recent years (Figure 4).
+For example, about 250,000 acres of forested wetlands were created between 1998 and 2004, according to the U.S. Fish and Wildlife Service.
 It was on Earth Day, 2004, that President George W. Bush announced that “no-net loss” had been accomplished nationally and that we had a net-gain of wetlands: more wetlands had been restored or created than were being destroyed in the U.S. He also announced a new policy beyond “no-net loss”.
 That goal was to establish 3 million more acres of wetlands beyond those being lost.

 Today, natural wetlands are still being lost, but at a much slower rate than in the past.
 And those that are lost are compensated for through the development of other wetlands; a process called wetland mitigation.